 maxEpisodes = 10000; maxSteps = floor(Tf/Ts); trainOpts = rlTrainingOptions(...
 'MaxEpisodes',maxEpisodes,...
 'MaxStepsPerEpisode',maxSteps,...
 'ScoreAveragingWindowLength',250,...
 'Verbose',true,...
 'Plots','training-progress',...
 'StopTrainingCriteria','AverageReward',...
 'StopTrainingValue',190,...
 'SaveAgentCriteria','EpisodeReward',...
 'SaveAgentValue',200);

-Specify the following training options to train the agent in parallel training mode.
+To train the agent in parallel, specify the following training options.
+Training in parallel requires Parallel Computing Toolbox™ software.
 If you do not have Parallel Computing Toolbox™ software installed, set

 UseParallel option to t